AI that gives teachers more time

 Is AI safe to use in education?

 Yes, if you set it up properly.
-We exclusively use GDPR-compliant tools and ensure student data is never processed outside the EU.
+DataDream exclusively uses GDPR-compliant tools and ensures student data is never processed outside the EU.
 Privacy and data security come first.
-We sign data processing agreements as standard and advise on GDPR impact per use case.
-For schools under the Education Authority Act, we also build on-premise solutions where data stays local.
+Data processing agreements are signed as standard and GDPR impact is assessed per use case.
+For schools under the Education Authority Act, on-premise solutions are also built where data stays local.

 Do teachers need technical expertise?

-No. Our solutions are designed for ease of use.
-We provide training so teachers can get started right away, no technical background required.
+No. The solutions are designed for ease of use.
+Training is provided so teachers can get started right away, no technical background required.
 An interface with "write a parent letter about X" or "summarise this test result" works just like WhatsApp or Word.
-We build workflows where teachers only need to click a button.
+DataDream builds workflows where teachers only need to click a button.

 How do you approach an engagement for a school?

-We work in phases.
+Engagements run in phases.
 First a short analysis to see which processes deliver the most time savings.
 Then a focused pilot on one process to test if it fits your school culture.
-Only after that do we scale what works and stop where the business case doesn't close.
+Only after that is what works scaled and what does not close stopped.
 Many schools start with one clear process and expand from there.

 Does AI replace the teacher?

 Absolutely not.
 AI takes over repetitive tasks (grading, reports, standard communication) so teachers have more time for guidance, creativity, and personal connection with students.
-The work that makes a teacher a teacher is exactly what we do not automate.
-Our view: AI does the boring part, you do the human work.
+The work that makes a teacher a teacher is exactly what does not get automated.
+The view: AI does the boring part, you do the human work.

 Which education sectors do you work with?

 Primary education, secondary education, vocational, higher professional education, and university.
 Different needs per sector: in primary more parent communication and differentiation, in secondary and vocational more test analysis and study guidance, in higher education more research assistance and essay feedback.
-We adapt our approach to the scale and culture of the institution.
+The approach adapts to the scale and culture of the institution.

 What about AI detection and student plagiarism?

 An important topic.
-We advise schools on AI policy: when AI is allowed, when not, how to assess it.
-At the same time we build tools for teachers that lighten the work: generating feedback on draft versions, suggestions for alternative assignments where AI helps less, class discussion material on AI ethics.
-We also help with curriculum innovation around AI literacy.
+DataDream advises schools on AI policy: when AI is allowed, when not, how to assess it.
+At the same time tools are built for teachers that lighten the work: generating feedback on draft versions, suggestions for alternative assignments where AI helps less, class discussion material on AI ethics.
+Curriculum innovation around AI literacy is also supported.

 Does this work for smaller schools or only large institutions?